Terradue/doc-developer-sandbox/source/developer/single_node.rst

 Install the BEAM Toolbox
 ^^^^^^^^^^^^^^^^^^^^^^^^

 BEAM is an open-source toolbox and development platform for viewing, analyzing and processing of remote sensing raster data.
-We will use it in our Hand-ons exercises.
+We will use it in our Hands-On exercises.
 To install it simply type:

 .. code-block:: bash